- Software: Adobe Illustrator

 You have now created three completely different unique banners, perfect for a picky client who prefers custom graphics.

-In the process you’ve learned several vital principles about Illustrator use.
+Also, in the process, you’ve learned several vital principles about Adobe Illustrator use.

 Stay tuned as there will be more Illustrator tutorials shortly, ranging from beginning to advanced levels.